List of articles № 14

 The belief that cats thrive in isolation persists despite extensive ethological research demonstrating their capacity for complex social interaction.
 Studies of feral colonies, domestic multi‑cat households, and interspecies bonding reveal that cats routinely seek companionship, engage in mutual grooming, and communicate through vocalizations and body language..
 Date latest changes: 2025-10-02 00:59

-Instruction: how to tell if a cat is sick by the condition of its coat.
+Instruction: how to tell if your cat is happy.